-A major in Women’s and Gender Studies requires nine units taken both within the department and through the related courses taught in other departments.
-Of these, two units must be 300-level courses taken within the department (not counting WGST 350, WGST 350H, WGST 360, or WGST 370).
-Not more than two units can be 100-level courses.
+A major in Women’s and Gender Studies requires nine units taken both within the department and through courses listed for credit in other departments.
+The major requires a minimum of two 300-level courses taught within the WGST Department that may include WGST 312, 313, and 360/370* (*which count as one course for this purpose), but not 350/350H.
 In addition, all students are required to select a capstone experience (see below).

-Students are encouraged to enter the department through one of the three core units: WGST 108 (The Social Construction of Gender), WGST 120 (Introduction to Women’s and Gender Studies), or WGST 222 (Women in Contemporary American Society).
+Students are encouraged to enter the department through one of the three core units: WGST 108 (The Social Construction of Gender), WGST 120 (Introduction to Women’s and Gender Studies), or WGST 222 (Gender and Sexuality in Contemporary American Society).
 Majors must take one of these units as a required course.
-Apart from this required unit (WGST 108, WGST 120 or WGST 222), majors must elect at least four other units offered within the Women’s and Gender Studies department, of which two should be 300-level seminars.
+Apart from this required unit (WGST 108, WGST 120, or WGST 222), majors must elect at least four other units offered within the Women’s and Gender Studies department, of which two should be 300-level seminars.

 The Capstone Experience in Women's and Gender Studies

-- Option Two: WGST 313 Fieldwork in Women's Studies
+- Option 2: WGST 313 Fieldwork in Women's and Gender Studies

-A minor in Women’s and Gender Studies consists of five courses, of which one must be chosen from among 108, 120, or 222, and of which one must be a 300-level course (not 350 or 350H) offered within the department.
-A total of at least three courses must be taken within the Women’s and Gender Studies Department.
-Minors must devise a three-course “concentration” (see above) in consultation with a Women’s Studies faculty advisor (the chair or any of the four Women's Studies faculty members).
+A minor in Women’s and Gender Studies consists of five courses, of which one must be chosen from among WGST 108, WGST 120, or WGST 222, and of which one must be a 300-level course (not WGST 350 or WGST 350H) offered within the department.
+A total of at least three courses must be taken within the Women’s and Gender Studies department.
+Minors must devise a three-course “concentration” (see above) in consultation with a Women’s and Gender Studies faculty advisor.
 Not more than one unit can be a 100-level course.

-Women's Studies does not allow students to count AP credits towards the fulfillment of the major or minor.
+Women's and Gender Studies does not allow students to count AP credits towards the fulfillment of the major or minor.

 The only route to honors in the major is writing a thesis and passing an oral examination.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100-level; the department may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.